 What is a MAP Academic Tutor?

-Being a MAP Academic Tutor involves supporting 1- 6 MAP students during their time on the scheme, and overseeing their completion of the academic assignment; a 1,500 word essay on a topic of their choice.
+Being a MAP Academic Tutor involves supporting 1- 7 MAP students during their time on the scheme, and overseeing their completion of the academic assignment; a 1,500 word essay on a topic of their choice.
 The tutoring process includes two 45 minute one-to-one meetings with each student via Zoom and the marking of their draft and final assignment.
+There is no requirement to be on campus, as MAP tutoring is delivered 100% remotely.

 There is no requirement to be on campus, as MAP tutoring is delivered 100% remotely.

-Payment is fixed at £60 per student you tutor.
-These are paid in two £30 instalments.
+Payment fixed at £70 per student you tutor.
+These are paid in two £35 instalments.
+The payment amount is also currently under review.

 How to apply

 If you are interested in becoming a MAP Academic Tutor, then please complete the online application form.
-The application form takes approximately seven minutes to complete.
+The application form takes approximately 10 minutes to complete.

-The application closing date is midnight on Sunday, 6 February 2022.
+- The application closing date is 9am on Monday, 6 February 2023.
 Successful applicants will be contacted by the end of February.